Biden, top Dems strategize; Pelosi says deal 'very possible'

 “Much of what we need to do has been written.
 Just a few decisions now,” Pelosi said.

-Democrats have set an informal goal of having the party's progressives and moderates reach agreement on an outline of the plan by the end of this week.
-A broad compromise on the measure's price tag, revenue sources and basic components could lay the groundwork for final agreements on detailed legislation, leaders hope.
+Democrats have set an informal goal of agreeing to an outline of the plan by the end of this week.
+A broad compromise between the party's progressives and moderates on the measure's price tag, revenue sources and basic components could lay the groundwork for final agreements on detailed legislation, leaders hope.

 Democrats want to reach an accord on the legislation before Biden departs for a trip to Europe late next week.